Decathlon/vitamin-compose/progressbars/README.md

 -- | --
 `progress: Float` | The progress of this progress indicator, where 0.0 represents no progress and 1.0 represents full progress
-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `size: LinearSizes = VitaminLinearProgressBarSizes.smallSize()` | Different sizes for the progress bar `label: String? = null` | The optional label above the progress bar with the progression at the end
+`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `label: String? = null` | The optional label above the progress bar with the progression at the end `colors: ProgressBarColors = VitaminProgressBarColors.primary()` | The colors of the background, the progress and the label `sizes: LinearSizes = VitaminLinearProgressBarSizes.medium()` | Different sizes for the progress bar

 #### Indeterminate